vicYegon/JAVA-springboot-booking-system/README.md

 ## APIs
 There are APIs to enable smooth funtioning of the app and also make the solution a success.
 They include:-
  ### - Calender
-        > It enables booking and notification through the google calender
+   It enables booking and notification through the google calender

  ### - Payment Gateway
-        > It allows for a customer to pay through other means other than cash.
+   It allows for a customer to pay through other means other than cash.
 This can be prior to book an appointment before-hand.

 ## Solution
 YeeWins-Spa is a web app that enhaces quick and convinient delivery of beauty services but also can be developed more to be used by other consumers such as:-
-        - booking reservations in a `hotel`
+      - Booking reservations in a `hotel`
-        - booking a flight/seat in a `travelling agency`
+      - Booking a flight/seat in a `travelling agency`
-        - booking rooms in a `motel`
+      - Booking rooms in a `motel`

 ## How to use
 In order to use the program, you have to clone this repository.